 The symptoms of IPS don’t usually progress to seizures, coma, or brain damage, but these symptoms can occur with severe hypoglycemia.
 Additionally, people who have hypoglycemia may not have any notable symptoms in their daily lives.

 Researchers don’t know what causes IPS.

-However, the following might contribute to the syndrome, especially in people who don’t have diabetes:
+However, the following might contribute to the condition, especially in people who don’t have diabetes:

-- a blood glucose level that’s in the lower levels of the healthy range
+- a blood sugar level that’s in the lower levels of the healthy range

 - eating foods with a high glycemic index

-- a higher blood glucose level that rapidly drops but stays within the healthy range
+- a higher blood sugar level that rapidly drops but stays within the healthy range

 - an excess production of insulin from the pancreas